-JAMB releases first batch of UTME 2017 results - Nigeria Today
+JAMB Releases First Batch Of UTME 2017 Results - Nigeria Today

-The examinations began on May 13 and will end on May 20.
+The Joint Admissions and Matriculation Board (JAMB) has released results of the first batch of candidates who sat for the Unified Tertiary Matriculation Examination (UTME).
+Fabian Benjamin, head of public affairs, JAMB, made this known in a statement on Tuesday.
+He said the results of 742, 906 candidates who sat for the examination on Saturday …

-The post JAMB releases first batch of UTME 2017 results appeared first on Premium Times Nigeria.
+The post JAMB Releases First Batch Of UTME 2017 Results appeared first on Students Nigeria.

 Do you something awesome to share with the world?
 Click here to share